Key Lime Tassies

-In a medium bowl, combine 1/2 cup butter and cream cheese.
-Beat with an electric mixer on medium speed until mixture is combined.
-Add flour.
-Beat on low speed just until combined.
+- In a medium bowl, combine the butter and cream cheese.
+Beat with an electric mixer on medium speed until smooth.
+Dump in the flour and continue to beat until fairly creamy.
 Mix in the chopped nuts.
-Cover and chill dough for one hour.
+Cover and chill dough for 90 minutes.

-Bake in a 325F oven for 20-25 minutes.
+- Bake in a 350F oven for 20-25 minutes.
 Remove from the oven and let cool.

-Make the lime filling by whisking the egg yolks with the condensed milk until they are combined.
-Mix in the lime peel, lime juice and optional food colouring.
+- Make the lime filling by whisking the egg yolks with the condensed milk until they are nice and smooth.
+Stir in the lime peel, lime juice and optional food colouring.

-Spoon about 1 tablespoon of filling into each baked cup.
+- Spoon about 1 tablespoon of filling into each baked tassie shell.

-Bake again at 325F for 10 more minutes.
+- Bake again at 350F for 10 more minutes.
 Remove from the oven and let the tassies cool completely.

 - Before serving, spoon a dollop of whipped cream and sprinkle on some toasted coconut.